nidhiab/file-processor/README.md

 If the file has more than 6 columns in a line, it ignores anything after first 6 columns.<br/>
 If the build duration does not follow the pattern of a String with all digits ending with s, the application throws an exception.

 You should have jdk installed on your machine.
-Set JAVA_HOME to your jdk directory.

-Please use mvn to build the application.
+Set JAVA_HOME to your jdk directory. <br/>

-I have set maven.compiler.release property to 11.
-Please change version to whatever you would like.
+I have set maven.compiler.release property in pom.xml to 15. <br/> You may need to change version corresponding to JAVA_HOME above <br/>

 To build use:
 mvn install